Logeshmahi/speech-to-code-ide/README.md

 - UI wiring and the indentation engine are in `app.js`.
 - Styling/theme variables are in `style.css` (`:root` at the top).

-Have fun extending it — some natural next additions: a "raise with message" pattern, voice-controlled tabs for multiple open files, or saving custom voice commands per user.